lordharbar/passwordManager/README.md

 ## Examples

-Lets create, read, update, and delete a account.
+Lets create, read, update, and delete an account.
 Open the `command line` and change directory to the root of the project.

 ### Command: create